WittleWolfie/WW-Blueprint-Core/BlueprintCore/index.md

     ComponentMerge mergeBehavior = ComponentMerge.Fail, bool? not = null)
 ```

-`characterClass` and `level` are required while the rest of the parameters can be ignored.
+`characterClass` and `level` are required while the rest of the parameters are optional.
 The remarks include three
 blueprints which use the component for reference.

 ### ActionList and ConditionsChecker Builders